Night Flight of Dread and Delight (work of art)

 Key Ideas about this Work of Art

 - Two winged, wide-eyed, brown animal figures, one with the face of a cat and the other with the face of an owl, rise upward in the center of this painting.
 The background is a dark sky filled with stars and overlapping layers of blue and brown geometric shapes and patterns that merge with the two animal forms.

 - This painting incorporates ideas of “afro-metaphysics,” a new type of Black spirituality from before Afrofuturism, a movement in art and literature that imagines a future for Africa and Black people, usually with technology and other sci-fi-like themes.

 - Alexander “Skunder” Boghossian was born in Addis Ababa, Ethiopia, to Armenian and Ethiopian parents.
 He studied in London and lived in Paris and Ethiopia before settling in the United States in 1972.

-- Boghossian’s first-hand experience of African diaspora (the communities of people of African descent dispersed throughout the world as a result of the slave trade), European surrealism (an art movement exploring dreams), and Pan-Africanism (the movement for a unified African culture) influenced his work.
+- Boghossian’s firsthand experience of African diasporas (the communities of people of African descent dispersed throughout the world as a result of the slave trade), European surrealism (an art movement exploring dreams), and Pan-Africanism (the movement for a unified African culture) influenced his work.